quakelton/discourse-quickstart/docs/DEVELOPER-ADVANCED.md

 # Discourse Advanced Developer Install Guide

 This guide is aimed at advanced Rails developers who have installed their own Rails apps before.
-If you are new to rails, you are likely much better off with our **[Discourse Vagrant Developer Guide](VAGRANT.md)**.
+If you are new to Rails, you are likely much better off with our **[Discourse Vagrant Developer Guide](VAGRANT.md)**.

+Note: If you are developing on a Mac, you will probably want to look at [these instructions](DEVELOPMENT-OSX-NATIVE.md) as well.

 ## First Steps

 1. Install and configure PostgreSQL 9.1+.
+  1. Run `postgres -V` to see if you already have it.
-Make sure that the server's messages language is English; this is [required](https://github.com/rails/rails/blob/3006c59bc7a50c925f6b744447f1d94533a64241/activerecord/lib/active_record/connection_adapters/postgresql_adapter.rb#L1140) by the ActiveRecord Postgres adapter.
+  1. Make sure that the server's messages language is English; this is [required](https://github.com/rails/rails/blob/3006c59bc7a50c925f6b744447f1d94533a64241/activerecord/lib/active_record/connection_adapters/postgresql_adapter.rb#L1140) by the ActiveRecord Postgres adapter.
-2. Install and configure Redis 2+
+2. Install and configure Redis 2+.
+  1. Run `redis-server -v` to see if you already have it.
+3. Install ImageMagick
-3. Install libxml2, g++, and make.
+4. Install libxml2, g++, and make.
-4. Install Ruby 1.9.3 and Bundler.
+5. Install Ruby 1.9.3 and Bundler.
-5. Clone the project and bundle.
+6. Clone the project and bundle.
-6. Create development and test databases in postgres.
-7. Copy `config/database.yml.development-sample` and `config/redis.yml.sample` to `config/database.yml` and `config/redis.yml` and input the correct values to point to your postgres and redis instances.
+7. Copy `config/database.yml.development-sample` to `config/database.yml`.
+Copy `config/redis.yml.sample` to `config/redis.yml`.
+Edit the files to point to your postgres and redis instances.
-8. Install the seed data to set up an admin account and meta topic: `psql DATABASE_NAME < pg_dumps/production-image.sql`
+8. Create the "vagrant" user and the development and test databases in postgres.
+See the postgres section in "Building your own Vagrant VM", below.

 ## Before you start Rails

 1. `bundle install`
-2. `rake db:migrate`
-3. `rake db:test:prepare`
-4. `rake db:seed_fu`
+2. `bundle exec rake db:create db:migrate db:test:prepare db:seed_fu`
-5. Try running the specs: `bundle exec rake autospec`
+4. Try running the specs: `bundle exec rake autospec`
-6. `bundle exec rails server`
+5. `bundle exec rails server`

-You should now be able to connect to rails on http://localhost:3000 - try it out!
+You should now be able to connect to rails on [http://localhost:3000](http://localhost:3000) - try it out!
 The seed data includes a pinned topic that explains how to get an admin account, so start there!
 Happy hacking!

 # Building your own Vagrant VM